-Coexist

-Utility companies accept that the practice will coexist with the utility.
+and ffective Coexist site the feature utility Utility companies accept that the practice will coexist Modify The entities agree Replace educe size to ficient m the with the utility.
 Sufficient protection and/or clearance exists on the site.
-If the utility must be accessed, any damage to the stormwater practice will be repaired.

-Modify

-The entities agree that the feature and the utility can coexist, but alterations to the design of either could occur (e.g., planned elements of the stormwater feature such as inlets and outlets might need to be moved to avoid conflict).
+If the utility must be accessed, any damage to the stormwater practice will be repaired. that the feature and the utility can coexist, but alterations to the design of either could occur (e.g., planned elements of the stormwater feature such as inlets and outlets might need to be moved to avoid conflict).
+To avoid conflicts, the utility is replaced or relocated.
+This process would incur the highest cost unless the entire project was planned as part of an infrastructure enhancement project.